Find Affordable College Courses

 Full Community Organization & Advocacy at Northwestern University Report

-Metropolitan College of New York ranked #7 on this year’s Most Popular Community Organization & Advocacy Bachelor’s Degree Schools list.
-MCNY is a small private not-for-profit school located in the large city of New York.
+Metropolitan College of New York came in at #7 in this year’s edition of the Most Popular Community Organization & Advocacy Bachelor’s Degree Schools ranking.
+MCNY is a fairly small private not-for-profit school located in the city of New York.

 Women make up 89% of the community organization majors at the school.